Cristina-Sa20/Avocado-EV3/README.md

 - Drift accummulated with each round

 After every testing session, software and mechanical adjustments were performed to improve consistency.

+##9.1 Test workflow

+Our goal in every practice was to correct our mistakes.
+During the first few weeks of practice, we didn’t use any notes at all — we did everything from memory — but this method yielded mediocre results, as mistakes we thought we’d already corrected kept cropping up again.

+Seeing this, we started taking notes: in a notebook, we wrote down the test number, the direction (clockwise/counterclockwise), recorded values such as speed and direction, and wrote brief explanations of how the robot behaved in each round, with the goal of achieving greater precision.
+However, this method was a bit confusing because the entries weren’t organized properly, so it was easy to mix up the tests in terms of clockwise and counterclockwise movements, but there was a noticeable improvement in the way the robot moved.

+We continued using this method until after the first competition, when we decided to create tables in our notes listing the speed, kp, and kd values, and began timing the runs.
+However, we also had a separate table with the same values from the second method (speed, lap description, and direction).
+Using the third method—with two tables—is where we’ve seen the best results, correcting errors more quickly than with the first two methods.
+We decided to include pk, and kd and quredtos are important components of the calibration.

 ---